-Asana also excels due to its integrations.
-You can integrate with over 100 different apps including Microsoft Teams, Slack, and most G Suite products.
+Integrations include over 100 different apps including Microsoft Teams, Slack, and most G Suite products.
 If you need more functionality, pricing for paid plans starts at $10.99 per user per month.

-The tool is a premade template built with the software’s low-code app builder.
-It lets you list the assets you want to manage alongside information about each one.
+Why I picked Caspio: It lets you list the assets you want to manage alongside information about each one.
 People search for the asset they need, check the resource availability, and then schedule or reserve it.
 This will then update the resource’s availability.